OSobky/speech-recognition-AWS/README.md

 Machine Learning has found numerous real-world applications, but bringing the power of Machine Learning to resource constrained and small footprint is still challenging.
-There are many limiting factors to the deployment of ML models on microcontrollers such as libraries used by the model, programming the microcontroller, data types, and etc. This IDP will be completed in cooperation with XXXXXXX, we will use Infineon PSoC6 board, shown in Figure below, to recognise Keywords "yes" & "no" using a Machine Learning Model created on AWS.
+There are many limiting factors to the deployment of ML models on microcontrollers such as libraries used by the model, programming the microcontroller, data types, and etc. We will use Infineon PSoC6 board, shown in Figure below, to recognise Keywords "yes" & "no" using a Machine Learning Model created on AWS.
 The application listens to its surroundings with a microphone and indicates when it has detected a word by lighting an LED or displaying data on a screen, depending on the